MLSA-XR-KIIT/Augmify/README.md

 This project consists of two main components:

-1. **Web AR Portfolio**: An interactive portfolio system using Unity and Needle Engine that allows users to create immersive AR portfolios and business cards.
+1. **AR Portfolio**: An interactive portfolio system using Unity that allows users to create immersive AR portfolios and business cards.

 2. **AR Face Tracker**: A facial recognition and tracking system built with Unity AR Foundation.